Doug.Instance

 Stop Saying "13.1 Marathon"

 The latest foray into the commercialization of running is the Michelob ULTRA 13.1 Marathon Series.
 I like beer.
 I even like Michelob.
 I like running.
 I accept that for-profit race series exist.
 So why should this be offensive?
 Quite simply, 13.1 miles is not a "marathon".
 It is a half marathon.
 A marathon is 26.2 miles.
-I understand other races are named by their distances.
-No one is confused or offended by someone saying 5k or 10k, but also no one familiar with running would call those races a "5k marathon" or "10k marathon".

 Read more →